 Situated at the southwestern tip of Griffith Park, Fern Dell Nature Center is a 20-acre botanical oasis that features a quarter-mile meandering trail, 20-plus waterfalls and 17 footbridges, all canopied by more than 50 fern and tropical plant varieties.
 The shaded, breezy spot has long been a favorite haven for Angelenos, especially on warm summer days.
 As you read your favorite fantasy author in the idyllic glen, it's easy to imagine elves, faeries and other magical creatures hiding in the trees.

-For the green thumbs out there, it doesn't get much better than a day at The Huntington Library, Art Collections, and Botanical Gardens.
+For the green thumbs out there, it doesn't get much better than a day at The Huntington Library, Art Museum, and Botanical Gardens.
 Founded in 1919, The Huntington Library is world-renowned as a cultural, research and educational center.
 The Botanical Gardens at The Huntington feature more than a dozen specialized gardens spanning 120 acres, including the California Garden, Children's Garden, Desert Garden and Rose Garden.

 Completed in 1912, the iconic Japanese Garden features a moon bridge, koi ponds, the historic Japanese House, ceremonial teahouse and bonsai collection.
 Aspiring bonsai artists should bring "The Complete Book of Bonsai" and contemplate the Bonsai Collection.
 Started in 1968 with personal trees donated by the late Bob Watson, the collection has since expanded to hundreds of trees - some of the Huntington's bonsai are estimated to be over 1,000 years old!